The Wisconsin Territory

 The Wisconsin Territory is a northern heartland province of Magicatdom, covering the southern half of the Great Lakes region and roughly analogous to the Human states of Michigan, Wisconsin, Iowa, and Minnesota.
 The Wisconsin Territory also covers the Chicagoland area of Illinois.

-The province has two capitals: Catsden, in Chicago; and Detroit, Michigan.
-Michigan holds special status within the province and has an independent government, which manages utilities and local affairs, as well as its own rail system, the Detroit Piston.
+The province has two capitals: Catsden, in Chicago; and the Magicat sector of Detroit, Michigan.
+Michigan holds special status within the province and has a devolved independent government, which manages utilities and local affairs, as well as its own rail system, the Detroit Piston.

 A large export of the Wisconsin Territory is agriculture, with large amounts of corn, soy, thimbleweed, beef, venison, and dairy produced within its borders.
-The province also claims a storied industrial core, with many eastern cities manufacturing millions of products each day.
-Northern Wisconsin is home to the province’s most prestigious school, Grodshire Magicademy.
+The province also claims a storied industrial core, with many of the province's eastern cities manufacturing millions of products each day.
+Northeastern Wisconsin is home to the province’s most prestigious school, Grodshire Magicademy.

-The province outside Michigan is served by the Indigo Line rail network.
+The province outside Michigan is served by the Indigo Line rail network, centralized out of Catsden.
 The train system and cars are the most-used methods of transport within the province.
 Notable cities include Catsden, Chicago; Detroit, Des Moines, Milwaukee, Madison, Minneapolis-St. Paul, and Duluth.

 EARLY HISTORY